Gwynsav/messydots/README.md

 - [**BSPWM**](https://github.com/baskerville/bspwm) for the Window Manager and [**SXHKD**](https://github.com/baskerville/sxhkd) for Keybindings.
 - [**EWW**](https://github.com/elkowar/eww) for the Bar and other Widgets.
+  - The music player uses **playerctl** to interact with music playback.
 - [**hsetroot**](https://github.com/himdel/hsetroot) for the Wallpaper.
 - Either [**Kitty**](https://github.com/kovidgoyal/kitty) or [**Alacritty**](https://github.com/alacritty/alacritty) for the Terminal Emulator, both have config files in this repo (defaults use Kitty).
 You may also choose to use your own.
 - By default the shell is **bash**.
 However, I did my best to keep all the scripts in this rice POSIX compliant and the only file that uses bash in specific is my bashrc file, which you can easily replace for your own shell's equivalent.
 Yes, all the scripts have been extensively tested with shells other than bash.